angrybacon/doomsday-wiki/markdown/archive/cmc.md

 that aren't concerned with cantripping or similar.
 The main issue with this limitation is getting to the point you can cast Doomsday rather than the actual going off.
-Obviously things like running BW along with artifact hate such as
-{{Meltdown}} can help get around the issue but you may just find you can go off without it (however unlikely that may be).
-You can also just try to go for an
-{{EtW}} play by throwing cantrips into Chalice then using lands, LP and LEDs to BW for EtW.
+Obviously things like running BW along with artifact hate such as :card[Meltdown] can help get around the issue but you may just find you can go off without it (however unlikely that may be).
+You can also just try to go for an :card[EtW] play by throwing cantrips into Chalice then using lands, LP and LEDs to BW for EtW.
 This can also achieve a natural ToA kill if you have the time and resources.